learn-co-curriculum/swift-control-flow/README.md

 let numbers = [1, 2, 3, 4, 5]
 let vowels = ["a", "e", "i", "o", "u"]
 ```

-Because Swift is a statically-typed language, collections are given knowledge of the kinds of instances that they contain.
-The compiler enforces inserting any instances into the collection which do not conform to the specified type.
+Swift collections have knowledge of the types of the objects they contain.
+The compiler disallows inserting mismatched types into the same array.
 We'll discuss this concept in more detail in the future, but for the time being be aware that the arrays you create will be implicitly-typed and may not permit you to insert a new instance of a different type.

 ```swift
 // implicitly creates an array of type Int